cloudfive/push-android/README.md

 ## Advanced Configuration

-We launch a background service called GCMIntentService that handles incoming push notifications.
+We launch a background service called FCMIntentService that handles incoming push notifications.

 To handle custom data or behavior, simply implement the interface `com.cloudfiveapp.push.PushMessageReceiver` which has one method that receives an intent.